mysociety/twfy-votes-django/README.md

 # Populating the database

+`script/setup` -- setup database.

-`script/populate -all` - will run through all the steps to create the database from scratch.
+`script/populate --all` - will run through all the steps to create the database from scratch.

 Individual steps can be run with `scripts/populate --group votes` - see 'populate/register.py` for a list of groups.